Growing Cabbage

 Once the cabbage head starts to develop, do a visual check several times a week and pick off any worms that are present.
 Keep an eye out for droppings, as they are a sure sign that these cabbage pests have been visiting.

 Aphids can be an extremely frustrating problem for gardeners.
-Aphids love brassicas, though they are more likely to infest broccoli and kale than cabbage.
-Cabbage pests like aphids can be controlled by using an organic soap spray, either homemade or commercially produced.
+Aphids love Brassicas, though they are more likely to infest broccoli and kale than cabbage.
+Pests like aphids can be controlled by using an organic soap spray, either homemade or commercially produced.

 This works best if treatment is started when only a few bugs are noticed.
 Also, if you spray daily once the aphids are present, they have a lower chance of infesting the entire crop, potentially making your cabbage-family plants inedible.